When to Visit

 Lace up your shoes in May for the Marine Corps Historic Half marathon.
-With both a 5-mile and 13.1-mile option, this race has attracted runners from all 50 states and around the world, and features a challenging, hilly course that showcases some of Fredericksburg’s most historic areas.
+With both a 5-mile and 13.1-mile and 18.1-mile option (Devil Dog Double), this race has attracted runners from all 50 states and around the world, and features a challenging, hilly course that showcases some of Fredericksburg’s most historic areas.

 Memorial Day is a special time in Fredericksburg.
 The luminaria at Fredericksburg National Cemetery is an annual tradition that will give you pause and bring you back to what this national holiday is all about.

 Summer is the time to take in fresh air while enjoying live music.
 Outdoor concert series abound during this pleasant season in the Fredericksburg region.
-Another unique outdoor entertainment offering to look for in the summer is Dominion Raceway’s drive-in movie series.
+Another unique outdoor entertainment offering to look for in the summer is the Adventure Park at Wilderness Presidential Resort

 Lake Anna is a floating playground during the summer months.
 Visit a marina to see how you can get on the water, or explore the many programs and camping opportunities available at Lake Anna State Park.